 One day Saint John and Our Most Holy Mother of God were travelling by boat to Cyprus to visit Saint Lazarus.
 A storm arose and led the boat to the Holy Mountain Athos, which at that time was a place full of idols and idol worshippers.
 When Our Most Blessed Lady stepped foot on the island, the demons in the idols witnessed to her Holiness and crumbled, and all the unfaithful came to believe in Christ and His Holy Mother.
 Mount Athos has since been Blessed and Protected by Our Holy Mother of God, as her garden.

-After Our Lord’s Crucifixion, Saint John remained with Our Most Blessed Mother of God until the time of her Dormition.
-Three days before her Blessed Repose, Archangel Gabriel gave a palm branch to Our Most Holy Mother of God, and during the procession of her precious body to the tomb Saint John carried this palm branch in front of the bier.
+After Our Lord’s Crucifixion, Saint John remained with Our Most Blessed Mother of God until the time of her Blessed Dormition.
+Three days before her Blessed Repose, Archangel Gabriel gave a branch of a date palm to Our Most Holy Mother of God, and during the procession of her precious body to the tomb Saint John carried this palm branch in front of the bier.

 Saint John the Theologian wrote the Gospel according to John, some Epistles and the Book of Revelation.